ParthCv/3D-Rendering/3D-Graphics-Rendering-Notes/3D Graphics.md

 	 - Go to the properties of the solution, and add the lib and include folders to the Library Directories and Include Directories in the VC Directories.
 	 - Also need to include these to the linker so we can build the project properly with files we need to include.
 The new dependencies are `SDL2.lib` and `SDL2main.lib`
 	 - For SDL to work the main function should look like this with the args - `int main(int argc, char* args[]()`
 	 - After all this our code builds properly but we still need to include the `.dll` file.
-This file can be found in the lib folder, and then we can add it to
+This file can be found in the lib folder, and then we can add it to folder for the project.

+# SDL Setup and Color Buffer

+Lets try and set the color of a single pixel
+## Creating a SDL Window
+To see our pixels and 3D objects, we need a window and renderer added to that window.
+To do this we need to initialize both.
+SDL has functions to create both for us, both functions take params that can help modify the window. `SDL_CreateWindow()` and `SDL_CreateRenderer()`